A Room of My Own

 Daughter of a prominent physician, Virginia Eide’s wealthy, idyllic life is forever altered when the Great Depression sweeps across the country.
 As she works alongside her father, giving medical aid and other assistance to the people of “Soo City,” a makeshift camp along the nearby railroad tracks, Virginia witnesses these down-and-out people rise above their circumstances while displaying an uncommon spirit of generosity and love.
 Virginia, in reaching out to them, develops a strength of character and compassion that will change the direction of her future while bringing a gift of hope to her family.

-“In this seamless and well-researched narrative, Tatlock provides a compelling look at the Depression through a child’s eyes.
+Reviews of this book“In this seamless and well-researched narrative, Tatlock provides a compelling look at the Depression through a child’s eyes.
 At the same time, she accurately conveys the exuberance, naivete, humor and optimism typical of young teens.
 Historical details are informative and entertaining.
 The book’s characters have unusual depth, and the author’s writing style makes reading this story a memorable experience for teenagers and adults alike.”

 “Some novels are well written.
 Some convey an important message.
 A Room of My Own shines both for its content and the loving, sensitive way it is conveyed.